zhullyb/monyhar/monyhar/components/webcrypto/README.md

 # Web Crypto

-This directory contains the cryptographic code for Chromium's [Web Crypto](https://www.w3.org/TR/WebCryptoAPI/) implementation.
+This directory contains the cryptographic code for Monyhar's [Web Crypto](https://www.w3.org/TR/WebCryptoAPI/) implementation.

 The Web Crypto implementation is split between Blink and this directory.